ngen-brett/gitlab-ce/doc/api/group_boards.md

 ```

 Users on GitLab [Premium, Silver, or higher](https://about.gitlab.com/pricing/) will see
 different parameters, due to the ability to have multiple group boards.
+Refer to the table
+above to see what enpoint(s) belong to each tier.

 Example response: **[PREMIUM]**